Tag: travel

 Collect GPS Co-ordinates, not things [50/50]

-The transition back into Melbournian and Australian life after a long hiatus is a particularly exciting time.
-It is a time of renovation with renewed acumen, of putting new-found perspectives and confidences to the fore and weaving new paths through Modern life that all-too-often celebrates and rewards the regularity and predictability of well-managed lives versus…
+The transition back into Melbournian and Australian life after a long hiatus is exhilarating.
+It is a time of renovation with renewed acumen, of putting new-found perspectives and confidences to the fore and weaving new paths through Modern life that all too often celebrates and rewards the regularity and predictability of well-managed lives versus the…